VeraSafe Services Privacy Notice

 We may process the following categories of Personal Data:

-• biographical information, such as first name and last name;
+• biographical information, such as your first and last name;

-• other information, such as your interests, whether or not you have opened email(s) we send you, information pertaining to your use of the Applications, details about your data protection inquiry or concern; and any other category of Personal Data submitted to us by you, our client, European data protection authorities, or other companies within our corporate group.
+• other information, such as your interests, whether or not you have opened emails we send you, information pertaining to your use of the Applications, details about your data protection inquiry or concern, and any other category of Personal Data submitted to us.

 8. Purposes of Processing Personal Data